pjueon/JetsonGPIO/docs/how_to_link_to_your_project.md

 The code will be automatically fetched at configure time and built alongside your project.

-Note that with this method will *not* set user permissions, so you will need to set user permissions manually or run your code with root permissions.
+> [!IMPORTANT]

-To set user permissions, run `scripts/post_install.sh` script.
+> This method does not automatically set user permissions, so you will need to set them manually or run your code with root permissions.
+> To set user permissions, execute the `scripts/post_install.sh` script.
 Assuming you are in `build` directory:
 ```
 sudo bash ../scripts/post_install.sh
 ```